-NOTE You need to select the service object from a service object profiles that have been created previously.
+NOTE You need to select the service object from a service object profile that has been created previously.

-- 11. At the [Action] drop-down menu, select one of the following: - Accept: Select this option to allow network traffic that matches this rule. - Deny: Select this option to block network traffic that matches this rule. - Protocol Filter: The node will take further actions based on the protocol filter: - a.
+- 11. At the [Action] drop-down menu, select one of the following: - Accept: Select this option to allow network traffic that matches this rule. - Deny: Select this option to block network traffic that matches this rule. - Advanced Filter: The node will take further actions based on the protocol filter: - a.
 Under the [Protocol Filter Profile] drop-down menu, select a protocol filter profile you have defined beforehand. - b.
-Under the [Protocol Filter Action] drop-down menu, select whether to allow or deny network traffic that matches the protocol filter. - 12.
-Click [Save] to save the configurations.
+Under the [Protocol Filter Action] drop-down menu, select whether to allow or deny network traffic that matches the protocol filter. - c.
+Under the [IPS Profile] drop-down menu, select an IPS profile you have defined beforehand.